-To allow the optimal operation and long-term reliability of Intel processor-based systems, the processor must remain within the minimum and maximum case temperature ( $T{CASE}$ ) specifications as defined by the applicable thermal profile.
+To allow the optimal operation and long-term reliability of Intel processor-based systems, the processor must remain within the minimum and maximum case temperature (T{CASE}) specifications as defined by the applicable thermal profile.
 Thermal solutions not designed to provide this level of thermal capability may affect the long-term reliability of the processor and system.
 For more details on thermal solution design, refer to the Chapter 8.

 The processors implement a methodology for managing processor temperatures which is intended to support acoustic noise reduction through fan speed control and to assure processor reliability.
 Selection of the appropriate fan speed is based on the relative temperature data reported by the processor's Digital Temperature Sensor (DTS).
 The DTS can be read using the Platform Environment Control Interface (PECI) as described in Section 6.3.
-Alternatively, when PECI is monitored by the PCH, the processor temperature can be read from the PCH using the SMBus protocol defined in Embedded Controller Support Provided by Platform Controller Hub (PCH).
+Alternatively, when PECI is monitored by the PCH, the processor temperature can be read from the PCH using the SMBus protocol.
 The temperature reported over PECI is always a negative value and represents a delta below the onset of thermal control circuit (TCC) activation, as indicated by PROCHOT# (see Section 6.2, Processor Thermal Features).
 Systems that implement fan speed control must be designed to use this data.
 Systems that do not alter the fan speed only need to ensure the case temperature meets the thermal profile specifications.